-Rubbermaid is a leader in providing top-notch storage solutions for your home or office.
+Rubbermaid is a leader in providing top-notch, versatile storage solutions for your backyard.

-Their sheds, storage containers, and food storage solutions come in a variety of sizes and styles so that you can always keep your refrigerator, cabinets, kids’ room, garage, and outdoors organized and clutter-free.
+Their affordable resin sheds, storage containers, and food storage solutions come in a variety of sizes and styles so that you can always keep your refrigerator, cabinets, kids’ room, garage, and outdoors well organized and clutter-free.

-And I think that’s why I often get the question from my visitors whether they can paint their Rubbermaid stuff!
+Although Rubbermaid products are low-maintenance, they all require some cleanup and touchups with time.
+And that’s why I often get questions from my visitors about whether they can paint their Rubbermaid stuff.

-Well, in my opinion, painting is one of the best ways to maintain your Rubbermaid bins, resin sheds, and other storage containers, especially if they are placed outside in the open.
+Well, in my opinion, painting is one of the best ways to upkeep the looks and integrity of your Rubbermaid resin sheds, bins, and other storage containers, especially if they are placed outside in the open.

-Further, in this short article, I will provide the exact steps to spray paint Rubbermaid containers and bins, along with some design options that will help you decorate your outdoor space.
+Further, in this article, I will provide the exact steps to spray paint Rubbermaid sheds, along with some design options that will help you decorate your outdoor space.

-If you’re planning on giving one of your Rubbermaid storage units a new look, such as painting it, here are the steps you must follow…
+So, if you’re planning on giving one of your Rubbermaid sheds a new look, here are the steps you must follow when painting…

-Even if they look clean, wash the bins using mild detergent and warm water from inside and out, including the lids.
+Even if it looks clean, wash the entire shed using a garden hose, mild detergent, and warm water from inside and out, including all sides.

 Wipe the plastic down with rubbing alcohol once it’s dry to remove any grease that could prevent the primer or paint from sticking.